 Designated Department Personnel – the employees in each department designated by the appropriate vice president that have the responsibility to report courtesy vehicle changes and personal use to the Payroll and Tax Compliance Office.

-RESPONSIBILITIES OF ACCOUNT MANAGER, EMPLOYEE, AND DESIGNATED DEPARTMENT PERSONNEL
+RESPONSIBILITIES OF AND PROCEDURES FOR ACCOUNT MANAGER, EMPLOYEE, AND DESIGNATED DEPARTMENT PERSONNEL

 Designated department personnel must notify the Payroll and Tax Compliance Office when a courtesy vehicle or vehicle allowance is provided to a new or existing employee, and the documentation must include the following:

-the employee’s name and Texas State identification number, or HR Master File Person ID;
+the employee’s name and Texas State identification number, or Human Resources Master File Person ID;

 the employee’s job title and department;